Betsi Cadwaladr: AM Aled Roberts criticises hospital refusals

 Depending on the nature of the objection, a scrutiny panel will be convened by the chief medical officer Dr Ruth Hussey and three independent members with appropriate clinical reconfiguration experience outside Wales.

 A Welsh government spokesperson said: "National guidance is clear - CHCs should make every effort to reach agreement with the Health Board and referrals should only be used as a last resort.
-The minister will make a determination at the appropriate time."'Premature'
+The minister will make a determination at the appropriate time."

 Last month the health board announced that community hospitals at Blaenau Ffestiniog, Flint, Llangollen and Prestatyn would see services switched to 10 other locations.